.

 President, Pet Smart Charities & Pet Smart Charities of Canada

-VIC Immediate Past Chair
+VIC VICE Chair

 Jason is a proven leader who focuses his energy on igniting the veterinary space to envision the bold future we can create together.
 He is most satisfied creating platforms that perpetually give back to people and animals.
 Period.
 Passionate, credible, internationally recognized leader with 17+ years of leading change with within the veterinary space he was the co-founder/Vice President & Dean of LMU-College of Veterinary medicine, the 30th college of veterinary medicine in the USA, founder of the Center for Animal and Human Health in Appalachia, among other initiatives.
 His career has found him as a boarded veterinarian, private practitioner, practice owner, professor, VP & Dean, consultant, researcher, multiple board member & serial founder.
 Recognized in veterinary cosmos most notably as a visionary innovator, collaborator, expert communicator and team builder, and change agent.
 Skilled at inspiring teams toward a shared vision and a preferred future driven by sound business decisions and incessant evaluation of metrics.
 He has conducted international veterinary work across 7 countries and believes it is our distinct privilege and responsibility to elevate animal health around the globe.